-Her research and writing have been supported with fellowships from the Camargo Foundation, the Harry Ransom Center at the University of Texas at Austin, University of Virginia's Harrison Institute for American History, Literature, and Culture, and the Manuscript and Rare Book Library at Emory University, and the Beinecke Rare Book and Manuscript Library at Yale University.
+Her research and writing have been supported with fellowships from the Camargo Foundation, the Harry Ransom Center at the University of Texas at Austin, University of Virginia's Harrison Institute for American History, Literature, and Culture, the Manuscript and Rare Book Library at Emory University, and the Beinecke Rare Book and Manuscript Library at Yale University.

 She received her PhD in English and Comparative Literature from the University of North Carolina at Chapel Hill, where she was a member of the Royster Society of Fellows.

 A selection of her academic writing can be found here.